leftlogic/ffconf/src/details/speaking.md

 1. Doors open if you want to arrive early - 8:00
 2. Attendee start registration - 9:00
 3. Remy's welcome, conference starts- 9:40
-4. **Florence Okoye** - Designing as we want, to create the experiences that we need - 09:50 to 10:30
+4. **Amber Shand** - Imposter syndrome, overworking, and working environments - 09:50 to 10:30
-5. **Heydon Pickering** - Capitalism, The Web, And You - 10:30 to 11:10
+5. **Maggie Appleton** The Expanding Dark Forest and Generative AI - 10:30 to 11:10
 6. (break 30 mins)
-7. **Lex Lofthouse** - Design for Developers - 11:40 to 12:20
+7. **Angela Ricci** - We need to talk about the front web - 11:40 to 12:20
-8. **Sophie Koonin** - This Talk is Under Construction: a love letter to the personal website - 12:20 to 13:00
+8. **Aderinokun** Future proof CSS - 12:20 to 13:00
 9. (lunch break 90 mins - join us for a fish n chip lunch!)
-10. **Lily Madar** - Programming with Yarn - 14:30 to 15:10
+10. **Steven Goodwin** Ada Lovelace and The Very First Computer Program - 14:30 to 15:10
-11. **Olu Niyi-Awosusi** - CSS from the Future, Polyfills and You - 15:10 to 15:50
+11. **Jonathan Fielding** Embracing Neurodiversity in Tech: Building Empathy, Unveiling Strengths - 15:10 to 15:50
 12. (break 25 mins)
-13. **Sareh Heidari** - Digital exclusion in healthcare & how to change it - 16:15 to 16:55
+13. **Ana Rodrigues** Exploring the Potential of the Web Speech API in Karaoke - 16:15 to 16:55
-14. **Ruth John** - Day Disco - 16:55 to 17:35 (post event social 18:00 onwards)
+14. **Salma Alam-Naylor** Entertainment as Code - 16:55 to 17:35 (post event social 18:00 onwards)

 ## Getting to Brighton